Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 - L-ascorbic acid is highly unstable (oxidizes easily)

-- Requires proper pH formulation to be effective
+- Requires proper pH to be effective

-- Can cause tingling or irritation at high concentrations
+- Can cause tingling at high concentrations

 - Derivatives are more stable but often less potent